Back to Blog

 The Research-Backed Impact of Emergency Savings

-• Those with at least $2,000 in emergency savings had 21% higher financial well-being scores
+• People with at least $2,000 in savings reported 21% higher financial well-being.

 Your Emergency Fund Action Plan

-Phase 2: Build to One Month Once you have your initial buffer, work toward one month of essential expenses.
-Calculate only necessities: rent/mortgage, utilities, food, insurance, and minimum debt payments.
+Phase 2: Build to One Month With your initial buffer in place, aim for one full month of essential expenses.
+Tally up only the absolute necessities: housing, utilities, food, insurance, and minimum debt payments.

-Phase 3: Reach Full Coverage (3-6 months) Continue building until you reach your target.
-This might take 6-18 months depending on your income and expenses, but the security is worth the effort.
+Phase 3: Reach Full Coverage (3-6 months) Keep going until you hit your target.
+This might take a year or more, but the security you gain is priceless.

 Start here: Use our Emergency Fund Calculator to determine your exact target amount.